 This program is open to all interested students.
-However, some certificates offered as part of the degree are select, and students interested in particular certificate programs should consult with the department head.
 All new students are normally required to take the College's placement test at their time of entry.
 Students who are identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses as a part of their degree program.